Help! I Hit an Object in the Road

 Is Hitting an Object In the Road a Comprehensive or a Collision Claim?

-You’re driving down the highway behind a tractor trailer jamming to your favorite tunes when all of a sudden, you hear a sickening “pop!” and see the rear tire burst, sending hot rubber flying everywhere -- including into your windshield.
-Thankfully, you’re able to pull over on the side of the road and no one was hurt, but there’s a sizeable crack in your windshield.
+You’re driving down the highway behind a tractor-trailer jamming to your favorite tunes when all of a sudden, you hear a sickening “pop!” and see the trailer’s rear tire burst, sending hot rubber flying everywhere -- including into your windshield.
+Thankfully, you’re able to pull over on the side of the road, and no one was hurt, but there’s a sizeable crack in your windshield.

 Every driver is faced with many different perils while driving.
 Objects lying in the road -- or sometimes worse, flying in the roadway -- can be unavoidable at times.
-Damage can be severe, leading you to wonder if your car insurance policy will cover the loss and costs to repair the damage.
+Damage can be severe, leading you to wonder if your car insurance policy will cover the loss and the costs of repairing the damage.
 If you need help figuring out what to do after hitting an object in the road, take a look at how these scenarios will be played out with your insurance carrier.

 Hitting an object lying in the road can cause front end damage and undercarriage damage to your vehicle, not to mention damage to yourself or other passengers.
 Whether the object is debris dropped by a pickup truck, a pothole, or a fallen tree, you are looking at a collision claim on your car insurance.
 Expect to pay a deductible when filing a collision claim.
 In this case, it will be considered an at-fault claim, which will affect your car insurance rates in the future, unless you have purchased accident forgiveness.
 Insurance carriers consider objects in the road avoidable accidents, which makes it an at-fault accident.
 In most cases, it will be worth it to file a claim.
 However, if the damage is insignificant, it could make more sense not to file a claim.